Brazil Vale says will appeal ruling to block assets for dam burst

 RIO DE JANEIRO Brazil's Vale SA said on Sunday it will appeal a court decision to freeze some of it and BHP Billiton's Brazilian assets, saying the ruling, which declared the two mining companies responsible for a dam burst last month, was "inappropriate."

-Vale said it had still not been officially notified of the decision, which was issued late Friday, but understood the ruling to mean it could not sell or transfer mining rights.
-It should not impact on production, Vale said.
+Vale (VALE5.SA) said it had still not been officially notified of the decision, which was issued late Friday, but understood the ruling banned it from extracting iron ore.
+It did not, the company said in a statement, prohibit it from performing other activities such as iron ore concentration, transportation or sales.

-Friday's ruling judged that the Vale-BHP joint venture Samarco, which operated the mine where the dam breach occurred, did not have the funds to pay for the 20 billion reais ($5.03 billion) sought by the government in damages and subsequently the responsibility must be shared with its owners.
+Friday's ruling judged that the Vale-BHP (BLT.L) joint venture Samarco, which operated the mine where the dam breach occurred, did not have the funds to pay for the 20 billion reais (3 billion pounds) sought by the government in damages and subsequently the responsibility must be shared with its owners.

 BHP said on Saturday it had not been notified of the decision.
 The consequences for the world's largest mining company are likely to be less far-reaching than for Vale, however, as BHP does not have any assets in Brazil other than Samarco, whose operations have already been suspended due to the accident.